-- Disadvantages.
-The relatively high CAN bus speed does not allow for free form network designs.
-A CAN network segment requires a linear bus with a termination at each end.
-Also due to timing and other electrical limitations a single CAN segment is limited to 40 or fewer physical nodes.
-There are fairly simple ways to expand a CAN network into multiple segments, so this is not a serious concern. - CAN has several different cabling and connector standards.
+- CAN has several different cabling and connector standards.
 Some of these use large and costly connectors.
-Commonly CAN uses the same DB-9 connectors used by 9 pin RS-232 serial cables.
-These are still relatively large and no longer so very easy to locate, especially in longer lengths.
-Another CAN connector option uses the same RJ45 connectors and cables as wired Ethernet does.
+Often CAN uses the same DB-9 connectors used by RS-232 serial cables.
+These are still relatively large and no longer very easy to locate, especially in longer lengths. - Another CAN connector option uses the same RJ45 connectors and cables as wired Ethernet does.
 The OpenLCB engineers opted for RJ45 connectors because of the relatively low cost and their common availability world wide.
-The 4 pairs of a standard Ethernet cable additionally allow for optional power and other signals in addition to the CAN pair itself.
+The 4 pairs of a standard Ethernet cable additionally allow for optional power and DCC booster drive signals in addition to the CAN data pair itself.